Congress guts internet rule on privacy, giving providers right to snoop for data

-The Republican-controlled Congress on Tuesday passed a bill for President Donald Trump’s signature that would empower internet service providers to snoop on users without their consent and sell the data to marketers.
+The Republican-controlled Congress on Tuesday passed a bill that would empower internet service providers to snoop on users without their consent and sell the data to marketers.

-Republican proponents of the measure hailed the measure as a way to level the playing field for broadband companies like Comcast, AT&T and Verizon and give them a leg up against content companies like Google and Facebook.
+Republican proponents of the measure hailed it as a way to level the playing field for broadband companies like Comcast, AT&T and Verizon and give them a leg up against content companies like Google and Facebook.

 Democratic opponents said the measure would allow broadband companies to monitor all aspects of daily computer usage and reap profits by selling intimate data to advertisers.

-Internet security experts also predicted a wide range of other potential impact, from lenders using data to act on loan applications to criminal finding a sweet new collection of data to hack.
+Internet security experts also predicted a wide range of other potential effects, from lenders using data to act on loan applications to criminals finding a sweet new collection of data to hack.

 “We believe today’s misguided vote will unleash even more ‘Big Data’ profiling and tracking of Americans, and spur an array of discriminatory practices,” said Katharina Kopp, policy director of the Center for Digital Democracy, a privacy organization based in Washington.

-“If an ISP can sell information about how many of your employees are searching for jobs right now, why would they not traffic in that?”
-Eckersley asked.

-The House vote cleaved closely to party lines, passing 215 to 205, with 15 Republicans breaking ranks to oppose the measure.
+The House vote cleaved closely to party lines, passing 215 to 205.
 No Democrats supported it.
 The vote came a week after the Senate approved the measure precisely along party lines.

-Trump is expected to sign the bill without delay.
+Rep. Kevin Yoder of Johnson County was one of only 15 Republicans to vote against the bill.

+“We don’t want the government having access to our information without our consent, and the same goes for private business,” Yoder said in a statement.

 Republicans favoring the rollback of Federal Communications Commission regulations, enacted in 10 days before last year’s presidential election, said the move is part of efforts to sweep away unnecessary regulation.